 When you arrive at the San Roque port, you’ll find a small tourist office where you can book your Mantigue Island tour.
 The cost of the boat is 600 pesos for a maximum of 6 people, so ideally if you can find a group of people to head over to Mantigue Island with it will be much cheaper to split the cost.

 As soon as we arrived on Mantigue Island we set our belongings down on the sand and went for a snorkel along the outer edges of the reef.
-The water is extremely clear and we saw sea stars and lots of fish.
+The water is extremely clear and we saw sea stars and an abundance of fish.

 We then decided to go for a walk around the island which took us around 20 minutes, stopping several times for a dip in the ocean to cool off along the way.
 The water surrounding the island is so inviting it would be rude not to go for a swim!

-There’s a couple of simple restaurants on Mantigue Island where you can eat and drink local food.
-These local eateries offer fish, seafood, chicken, pork and rice.
-They also sell water, soft drinks and beer to watch it all down.
+There’s a couple of simple restaurants on Mantigue Island where you can purchase drinks and local food.
+These local eateries offer fish, seafood, chicken, pork, and rice.
+They also sell water, soft drinks, and beer to watch it all down.

-For such a small island, there are many things to do to keep you entertained for a couple of hours and I highly recommend adding Mantigue Island to your Camiguin tourist spots itinerary.
+For such a small island, there are many things to do to keep you entertained for a couple of hours and I highly recommend including Mantigue Island in your itinerary.

 Snorkeling on Mantigue Island